dougeby/IntuneDocs/InTuneDocs/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

   - **Not checked in**: The policy was deployed to the user, but the app has not been used in the work context since then.

 >[!NOTE]
-> If the users you searched for does not have the MAM policy deployed to them, you'll see a message informing you that the user is not targeted by any MAM policies.
+> If the users you searched for does not have the app protection policy deployed to them, you'll see a message informing you that the user is not targeted by any app protection policies.

 To see the reporting for a user, follow these steps: